 The Software Intake Process (SIP): Requesting a New Software-Based Solution

-Are you looking to purchase or implement a software-based solution for a Johns Hopkins Medicine entity or department – including The Johns Hopkins Health System Corporation, affiliated hospitals, joint ventures, and the Johns Hopkins University School of Medicine?
-Will your software be implemented enterprise-wide?
-If so, review the types of requests that should go & should not go through SIP below.
+Are you looking to purchase or implement a software-based solution or medical equipment for a Johns Hopkins Medicine entity or department – including The Johns Hopkins Health System Corporation, affiliated hospitals, joint ventures, and the Johns Hopkins University School of Medicine?
+Review the types of requests that should go and should not go through SIP below.
 If you have questions about whether or not the technology you would like to bring onboard is appropriate for this process, please contact [email protected].

 What types of requests should go through the SIP?